 Going with a local guide of one of the organized tours that visit here, is the best way to learn more about this place.
 Otherwise, try to find one of the volunteer staff working here and ask for some more info.

 Good to know: This is not the only historic sugar plantation located inside Virgin Islands National Park.
 In the past, the entire island was dotted with large plantation estates with big owner houses, sugarcane mills, and slave huts.
 There are still many ruins of these plantation enterprises all over St John.
-In addition to Annaberg Plantation, another interesting sight is the ruins of Cinnamon Bay Plantation.
+In addition to Annaberg Plantation, another interesting sight is the ruins of the Cinnamon Bay Plantation.

 TIP: Be sure to climb the hill at the plantation – the views here are amazing!